isomerpages/gb-assist/pages/solutionrepo/solution37.md

 ### Description

 Equipment to support automatic refilling of foam soap to at least 3 dispensers per toilet.

-### Details of Solution
+### Packages Available

 N.A.